lushen124/Universal-FE-Randomizer/README.md

   * **Use New Growths** - Uses the character's new growths to do the autoleveling.
 It's only different from original growths if the latter two growth options above are used.
 * **Match Base Stats** - This option sets the character's base stats to be equal to the base stats of the slot they fill.
 * **Relative Base Stats** This option sets the character's base stats such that their highest stat matches the highest stat of the slot they fill and the remainder of the stats are based on the character's normal stat spread.
 See the growth example above, except with bases.

+**Allow Cross-Gender Assignments** - This option removes the restriction on gender so that males can fill female slots and vice versa.

+**[FE8] Include Creature Campaign NPCs** - This option adds Fado, Hayden, Glen, and Ismaire to the pool for randomzied recruitment.

 ### Weapon Assignment
 These determine how items are assigned when they need to be assigned (affects randomized classes and randomized recruitment).